riceissa/riceissa.github.io/uw/resources.md

 - There are many examples of honors portfolios available [here](https://sites.google.com/a/uw.edu/the-honors-portfolio/portfolio-examples).
 You may need a UW account to see some of them, though.
+I'm also highly considering doing my honors portfolio on Quora, [since this seems to be possible](https://www.quora.com/University-of-Washington/Is-it-possible-to-create-ones-honors-portfolio-on-Quora); I encourage others to look into this as well so that one can reflect+fulfil the requirement+add useful content on the internet so others can access it freely, all at the same time.

 - I also highly recommend contacting one or more [UW Honors peer mentors](http://depts.washington.edu/uwhonors/community/mentors/list/); they were all very responsive to email when I contacted them.